NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Sepoko.md

     desc: "2 Focus Points, DC 30, attack +22; __6th __  _[[Spells/Commanding Lash|Commanding Lash]]_, _[[Spells/Touch of Obedience|Touch of Obedience]]_"

   - name: "Divine Font (Harm)"
     desc: "  Through your deity's blessing, you gain additional spells that channel either the life force called vitality energy or its counterforce, void energy.
 When you prepare your spells each day, you can prepare additional [[Spells/Heal|Heal]] or [[Spells/Harm|Harm]] spells, depending on your deity.
-Once you choose, you can't change your choice short of an ethical shift or divine intervention.\n**Harmful Font** You gain additional spell slots each day at your highest level of cleric spell slots.
+Once you choose, you can't change your choice short of an ethical shift or divine intervention.\n\n**Harmful Font** You gain additional spell slots each day at your highest level of cleric spell slots.
 You can prepare only _harm_ spells in these slots, and the number of slots is equal to 1 plus your Charisma modifier."

   - name: "Inveigled"
     desc: "  Sepoko has been inveigled by the naga Ngara.
 This effect can be removed with [[Spells/Dispel Magic|Dispel Magic]] (6th level; counteract DC 31)."